microsoft/bedrock-cli/docs/cloud-infra-management.md

 # Cloud Infra Management

 Manage and update Bedrock infrastructure.
-For more information on the `spk infra` design, refer to the infrasrtucture design docs [here](./infra/README.md).
+For more information on the `spk infra` design, refer to the infrastructure design docs [here](./infra/README.md).

 Usage: